 The chairs were crammed so close together that whenever Hera moved her arms, her elbows poked the young man at the next table.
 But he was so engaged with his friends, laughing and howling and popping up and down in his seat, that he didn’t feel the assault.

 Hera wanted to run.
 She needed fresh air and a moment of peace.
 But Gwen preferred to do her drinking at establishments that were crowded and noisy, and Hera accommodated her.

 Gwen leaned toward her friend and said, “Isn’t this a great place?
 It’s only been open two weeks, and it’s already popular with the in-crowd.”

 “It’s definitely vibrant,” Hera said.
 They were the kindest words she could think of.

-She sipped her beer and frowned at a gentleman ten feet away who’d been staring at her for the last fifteen minutes.
+She sipped her beer and frowned at the gentleman ten feet away who’d been staring at her for the last fifteen minutes.
 He sat with a group of men and women who’d pushed two tables together to provide enough seating for themselves.
-They looked like business colleagues, and except for her admirer they were all talking at once.
-Nobody seemed to be listening.
+They looked like business colleagues, and except for her admirer, they were all talking at once.
+Nobody appeared to be listening.

-The gentleman had a square face, unnaturally white teeth, and hair slicked back with gel.
+The gentleman staring at her had a square face, unnaturally white teeth, and hair slicked back with gel.
 He wore a dark suit with a pink vest and tie.
-In the dim light she couldn’t distinguish the suit’s color, but it was either brown or dark blue and expensive, given its tailoring.
-When he smiled at her, she averted her gaze, since he was far too pretty for her taste in men.
+In the dim light, she couldn’t distinguish the suit’s color, but it was either brown or dark blue and expensive, given its tailoring.
+When he smiled at her, she averted her gaze since he was far too pretty for her taste in men.

 “There’s Johnny,” Gwen cried out.